 You contact the nearest Hungarian Consulate in your region and apply for a ’residence permit for educational purpose’.
 We send you our Visa Support Certificate by an express courier.
 You will have to hand in other documents as well, so it is very important to contact them beforehand.
-The Consulate might need up to 30 days to assess your application.
+The Consulate might need about 30 days.
 If they grant it you will receive a type D visa that is valid for one entry to Hungary and you have 30 days after entering Hungary to pick up your residence permit in Budapest.

-We usually send it by an express courier to your address and you pay for the delivery fee cash (in Euro) upon arrival in IBS.
+We usually send it by an express courier to your address.
 We need your exact address with postal code and a contact phone number.

-After emailing us all the necessary documents (high school diploma / bachelor's degree, passport copy) we assess them and inform you if we grant you admission or not.
-If you are admitted we will email you our infomation letter and an invoice.
+After your online application and application fee payment we assess your documents and inform you if we can grant you admission or not.
+If you are admitted, we will send you the next step in your online application account.
 Then you secure your place with the payment of the tuition fee.

 We do not require GMAT for the MSc programmes, only a bachelor's degree or relevant work experience.